we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 > You can't know how city hall processes the request.
 Who does it?
 Is a phone used to do so?

-> City may delegate part the the work to another entity, like the government to request more info about you.
+> City may delegate part the the work to another entity, like the government, to request more info about you.

 > In that case, city will send an info request to the government with the ID you provided.
-What for government's answer, to some stuff and THEN  answer you back.
+Then it will wait for government's answer, to execute some processing and THEN answer you back.

 ----